orchidalgia/CBM101/setup.md

 ```bash
 conda install git
 ```
-### Download the repository:
+### Download the repository (downloads inside the current directory):
 ```bash
 git clone https://github.com/orchidalgia/CBM101
 cd CBM101
 ```

 ### Install mamba
-Mamba is a fast package-manager which we can use instead of conda.
+Mamba is a fast package-manager that we can use instead of conda.
 It works similarly so when using any conda commands, just replace 'conda' with 'mamba'.
 ```bash
 conda install mamba
 ```
+**NB** If you can't install mamba (might not work on ARM-processors/MacOS), skip this and just use conda (replace any 'mamba' with conda)

 ### Configure the Python-environment:
-**NB!** Before executing the next command, we recommend you temporarily deactivate your antivirus (AV) software.
-Some software conflates python.exe with a virus (IDP.generic), and will corrupt your install.
-If your AV gives this warning, delete your environment (`conda remove --name cbm101 --all --yes`), deactivate the AV and run the commands below.
 ```bash
 mamba env update
 ```
+**NB!** If this fails, we recommend you temporarily deactivate your antivirus (AV) software.
+Some software conflates python.exe with a virus (IDP.generic), and will corrupt your install.
+If your AV gives this warning, delete your environment (`conda remove --name cbm101 --all --yes`), deactivate the AV and run the commands below.
-You should now reactivate the AV.
+You should then reactivate the AV.

 ### Activate the environment:
 Remember to do this every time you're gonna run anything.
 Everything is now installed inside this environment and can't be accessed from base environment.